junxit/us-congress-bills-117/metadata.md

 - 2022-03-24 — Placed on the Union Calendar, Calendar No. 203.
 - 2022-03-24 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-276, Part I.
 - 2022-03-24 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-276, Part I.
+- 2022-03-31 — Rules Committee Resolution H. Res.
+1017 Reported to House.
+Rule provides for consideration of H.R.
+3617 and H.R.
+6833.
+The resolutions provides for one hour of general debate on H.R.
+3617, under a structured rule.
+The resolution provides for one hour of general debate on H.R.
+6833, under a closed rule.
+The rule provides that House Resolution 188, agreed to March 8, 2021, is amended by striking April 1, 2022 each place it appears and inserting April 29, 2022.
+- 2022-04-01 — Amendment (A002) offered by Mr. Gottheimer. (consideration: CR H4106-4107; text: CR H4106)
+- 2022-04-01 — Amendment (A003) offered by Mr. Lamb. (consideration: CR H4107-4108; text: CR H4107)
+- 2022-04-01 — Amendment (A004) offered by Mr. Raskin. (consideration: CR H4108-4110; text: CR H4108)
+- 2022-04-01 — Amendment agreed to by House: On agreeing to the Gottheimer amendment (A002) Agreed to by the Yeas and Nays: 243 - 172 (Roll no. 103).
+- 2022-04-01 — Amendment agreed to by House: On agreeing to the Lamb amendment (A003) Agreed to by the Yeas and Nays: 234 - 189 (Roll no. 104).
+- 2022-04-01 — Amendment failed by House: On agreeing to the Raskin amendment (A004) Failed by the Yeas and Nays: 209 - 214 (Roll no. 105).
+- 2022-04-01 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-04-01 — Considered under the provisions of rule H. Res.
+1017. (consideration: CR H4078-4110, H4110-4111; text: CR S4078-4087)
+- 2022-04-01 — DEBATE - Pursuant to the provisions of H. Res.
+1017, the House proceeded with 10 minutes of debate on the Gottheimer amendment No. 1.
+- 2022-04-01 — DEBATE - Pursuant to the provisions of H. Res.
+1017, the House proceeded with 10 minutes of debate on the Lamb amendment No. 2.
+- 2022-04-01 — DEBATE - Pursuant to the provisions of H. Res.
+1017, the House proceeded with 10 minutes of debate on the Raskin amendment No. 3.
+- 2022-04-01 — DEBATE - The House proceeded with one hour of debate on H.R.
+3617.
+- 2022-04-01 — House amendment agreed to: On agreeing to the Gottheimer amendment (A002) Agreed to by the Yeas and Nays: 243 - 172 (Roll no. 103).
+- 2022-04-01 — House amendment agreed to: On agreeing to the Lamb amendment (A003) Agreed to by the Yeas and Nays: 234 - 189 (Roll no. 104).
+- 2022-04-01 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-04-01 — House amendment not agreed to: On agreeing to the Raskin amendment (A004) Failed by the Yeas and Nays: 209 - 214 (Roll no. 105).
+- 2022-04-01 — House amendment offered
+- 2022-04-01 — House amendment offered
+- 2022-04-01 — House amendment offered
+- 2022-04-01 — House amendment offered
+- 2022-04-01 — House amendment offered/reported by: Amendment (A002) offered by Mr. Gottheimer.
+- 2022-04-01 — House amendment offered/reported by: Amendment (A003) offered by Mr. Lamb.
+- 2022-04-01 — House amendment offered/reported by: Amendment (A004) offered by Mr. Raskin.
+- 2022-04-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-01 — Mr. Latta moved to recommit to the Committee on the Judiciary. (text: CR H4112-4116)
+- 2022-04-01 — On agreeing to the Gottheimer amendment (A002) Agreed to by the Yeas and Nays: 243 - 172 (Roll no. 103).
+- 2022-04-01 — On agreeing to the Lamb amendment (A003) Agreed to by the Yeas and Nays: 234 - 189 (Roll no. 104).
+- 2022-04-01 — On agreeing to the Raskin amendment (A004) Failed by the Yeas and Nays: 209 - 214 (Roll no. 105).
+- 2022-04-01 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-04-01 — On motion to recommit Failed by the Yeas and Nays: 202 - 220 (Roll no. 106).
+- 2022-04-01 — On passage Passed by the Yeas and Nays: 220 - 204 (Roll no. 107).
+- 2022-04-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Gottheimer amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Bentz demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-04-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Lamb amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Bentz demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-04-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Raskin amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Bentz demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-04-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 220 - 204 (Roll no. 107).
+- 2022-04-01 — Roll call votes on amendments in House
+- 2022-04-01 — Roll call votes on amendments in House
+- 2022-04-01 — Roll call votes on amendments in House
+- 2022-04-01 — Rule provides for consideration of H.R.
+3617 and H.R.
+6833.
+The resolutions provides for one hour of general debate on H.R.
+3617, under a structured rule.
+The resolution provides for one hour of general debate on H.R.
+6833, under a closed rule.
+The rule provides that House Resolution 188, agreed to March 8, 2021, is amended by striking April 1, 2022 each place it appears and inserting April 29, 2022.
+- 2022-04-01 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-04-01 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2022-04-01 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2022-04-01 — The previous question was ordered on the amendment (A004) pursuant to the rule.
+- 2022-04-01 — The previous question was ordered pursuant to the rule.
+- 2022-04-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments, which were debated earlier and on which further proceedings had been postponed. (consideration: CR H4111-4112)